couchbaselabs/dcp-documentation/spec.md

 ## TODO / followup / feedback

 From alk...
-In addition to that, urp source can _always_ drop current safe message/checkpoint and start sending mutations towards more fresh one.
+In addition to that, upr source can _always_ drop current safe message/checkpoint and start sending mutations towards more fresh one.
 Where I understand shapshot/checkpoint as "there cannot be any 'unclosed' holes".
 Unless there are deletion purges in between.
 I